 - Having alcohol or drugs in plain sight in the vehicle

-Why Drivers Refuse a Checkpoint Stop
+Why Drivers Refuse to Stop

-Some drivers may want to refuse the checkpoint because they are actually intoxicated.
+Some drivers may want to refuse the checkpoint because they are intoxicated.
 Others may have different reasons, such as not having their license with them or not having a valid license at all.

 Even in these situations, drivers must stop at the checkpoint.
 While they may face penalties, according to California Vehicle Code 2814.2., they do not have to fear having their vehicles impounded immediately if their only unlawful behavior is driving without a valid license.